Who should have the HPV vaccine?

 Older girls and boys and the HPV vaccine

-Anyone who missed their HPV vaccine when they were offered it in school should speak to their school nurse, school immunisation team or their GP practice.
+Anyone who missed their HPV vaccine when they were offered it in school should speak to their school nurse, school immunisation team or their GP surgery.
 Make an appointment to get up to date with your HPV vaccine as soon as possible.

-MSM are at increased risk of cancers linked with HPV types 16 and 18, such as cancer of the anus, penis, mouth or throat.
+GBMSM are at increased risk of cancers linked with HPV types 16 and 18, such as cancer of the anus, penis, mouth or throat.

-MSM are also at increased risk of genital warts caused by HPV types 6 and 11.
+GBMSM are also at increased risk of genital warts caused by HPV types 6 and 11.

-MSM require 2 doses at least 6 months apart to be fully vaccinated.
+GBMSM from the age of 25 (where vaccination is commenced on or after the individual’s 25th birthday) require 2 doses at least 6 months apart to be fully vaccinated.

-MSM who are HIV positive or have a weakened immune system (immunosuppressed) need to have 3 doses of the HPV vaccine.
+GBMSM who are HIV positive or have a weakened immune system (immunosuppressed) need to have 3 doses of the HPV vaccine.

 Ask the doctor or nurse at the clinic for more details.